JasperDre/HelloOpenGL/README.md

 # HelloOpenGL

-Use `Setup.bat` or `Setup.py` to prepare and generate the projects.
+Use `Setup.bat` to prepare and generate the projects.